stecohen/WbxDevCDRs/README.md

   - Using the [List Rooms](https://developer.webex.com/docs/api/v1/rooms/list-rooms) Developer API
   - Adding `astronaut@webex.bot` to the space (bot will leave and 1:1 you the Id)

 **HTTP JSON**
 - A remote service capable of receiving HTTP POST messages, including Power BI Streaming Dataset.
 - (Example) [CSV Server](https://github.com/jeremywillans/csv-server) can be used to test receiving messages and storing them in a CSV File
-- The following format is used for the JSON Message
+- The following format example is used for the JSON Message
   ```
   [
     {